-Iron processing and consumption in Borgund
+Iron Processing and Consumption in Borgund

-A large share of the artefact finds from the excavations in the Borgund kaupang are slagg, metal working tools and objects of iron.
+A large share of the artefact finds from the excavations in the Borgund kaupang are slag, metal working tools and objects of iron.
 The PhD-project is going to focus on the processing and consumption of iron in Borgund: which processes took place and how were products of iron important for the economy of Borgund?
 The aim is to enhance our understanding of Borgund’s economic basis, and to produce a case study for a wider understanding of socio-economic dynamics of the refinement of Norwegian resources for domestic and international trade.

 Gitte Hansen, Archaeology, Professor Dr., University Museum of Bergen, Dep. of Cultural History, University of Bergen, Norway

 Randi Barndon, Archaeology, Professor Dr., Dep. of Archaeology, History, Culture studies and Religion (AHKR), University of Bergen, Norway

 Bernt Rundberge, Archaeology, Ph.D., Head of Department of Archaeology and Cultural History, NTNU University Museum, Norway

 The Consumption and Procurement of Timber and Stone for Buildings and Constructions in Borgund

 Large scale production and consumption of marble-stone for churches and timber for houses and infrastructure is witnessed in Borgund.
 Where did Borgund procure these raw materials?
 Sourcing the raw materials and studying land ownership to the raw-materials gives new insights into Borgund’s contacts in local networks and helps characterise the place in terms of influential actors.
 This study implements building archaeological studies, studies of ownership to land through documentary evidence, dendro-provenance on wooden structures and geological identification of relevant local marble sources for the 12th c. stone churches.